thesubtlety/go-decrypt-jenkins/README.md

 # Go Decrypt Jenkins

-This tools will try to automatically find and decrypt all the interesting bits from a jenkins backup folder.
+This tool will try to automatically find and decrypt all the interesting bits from a jenkins backup folder.

 Features: